AnkushPal98/school-management-system/README.md

 ## Available Scripts

-Inside the project directory, you can run:
+Go inside the project directory, you can run:

 ### `npm start`